anusha-murali/anusha-murali.github.io/CS124/heaps.md

 ## My Solutions to Selected Exercises from CLRS

 Chapter 6 of CLRS contains many beautiful problems on heaps.
-[My solutions to a number of selected problems can be found here.](./heaps_problems.md)
+[My solutions to a number of selected problems from CLRS (3rd Ed) can be found here.](./heaps_problems.md)

 [Data Structures and Algorithms Table of Contents](./cs124.md)